woutersf/MauticEmailSupressionBundle/README.md

 6. **Test First** - Verify suppression behavior with a test segment before applying to production
 7. **Coordinate Teams** - Ensure marketing, sales, and support teams are aware of blackout periods

-## Troubleshooting

-### Calendar dates not turning red when clicked

-**Solution:**
-1. Check browser console for JavaScript errors
-2. Ensure AJAX requests are completing successfully
-3. Clear browser cache
-4. Verify the date is being saved in the database

-### Suppression not working for emails

-**Solution:**
-1. Verify the suppression list is linked to the correct segment or campaign
-2. Check that the current date matches a suppressed date in the calendar
-3. Ensure the plugin is published and enabled
-4. Review email send logs for suppression indicators

-### Changes not saving

-**Solution:**
-1. Clear Mautic cache
-2. Check database permissions
-3. Verify form validation is passing
-4. Check Mautic logs for errors

-### Calendar showing wrong dates

-**Solution:**
-1. Verify server timezone is configured correctly
-2. Check PHP date/time settings
-3. Ensure database timezone matches application timezone

 ## API Integration

 ### Get Suppression Dates for a List